evgeniums/cpp-validator/docs/index.md

 Base `adapter` template class is defined in `validator/adapters/adapter.hpp` header file.
 To implement a *custom adapter* the *custom adapter traits* must be implemented that will be used as a template argument in the base `adapter` template class.
 In addition, if the *custom adapter* supports implicit check of [member existence](#member-existence) then it also must inherit from `check_member_exists_traits_proxy` template class and the *custom adapter traits* must inherit from `with_check_member_exists` template class.

-Examples of *custom adapter traits* implementation can be found in `validator/adapters/impl/default_adapter_impl.hpp`, `validator/adapters/impl/reporting_adapter_impl.hpp` and `validator/adapters/impl/single_member_adapter_impl.hpp`.
+Examples of *custom adapter traits* implementation can be found in `validator/adapters/impl/default_adapter_impl.hpp`, `validator/reporting/reporting_adapter_impl.hpp` and `validator/prevalidation/prevalidation_adapter_impl.hpp`.

-Examples of *adapter* implementations can be found in `validator/adapters/default_adapter.hpp`, `validator/adapters/reporting_adapter.hpp` and `validator/adapters/single_member_adapter.hpp`.
+Examples of *adapter* implementations can be found in `validator/adapters/default_adapter.hpp`, `validator/adapters/reporting_adapter.hpp` and `validator/adapters/prevalidation_adapter.hpp`.

 ## Validation of pointers

 Normally, validator is used to validate references to variables.
-Even when validating [nested members](#nested-members) it is expected that there is a reference to a value at each stage of the member's path.
+Even when validating [nested members](#nested-members) it is expected that there is a reference to a value at each level of the member's path.

 In addition, pointered values are also supported.
 If validator sees a pointer then it dereferences the pointer and uses that dereferenced value for validation.
 Null pointers can be checked with [member existence](#member-existence) - null pointers are assumed to be not existing members.